Federal Energy Regulatory Commission (FERC) Project No. 2266

 Other measures that have been included in the FLA are increased instream flows below dams and diversion structures, monitoring aquatic and terrestrial abundance and health in and around the Project, and additions or improvements to existing recreation features associated with the Project.

-NID closely coordinates the operations of the Yuba-Bear Hydroelectric Project with Pacific Gas and Electric Company’s (PG&E) Drum-Spaulding Project (FERC Project No. 2310).
-The two projects overlap in part in the Yuba River and Bear River basins.
+NID closely coordinates the operations of the Yuba-Bear Hydroelectric Project with Pacific Gas and Electric Company’s (PG&E) Upper Drum-Spaulding Project (FERC Project No. 2310) and the Lower Drum Project (FERC Project No. 14531).
+The projects overlap in part in the Yuba River and Bear River basins.
 Many of the projects’ facilities are hydraulically interconnected, including facilities that are used to meet water supply demands in Nevada and Placer counties.
-Both projects have licenses that expired on April 30, 2013.
-FERC recognized the interrelated operations of the two projects and intends to prepare a multi-project environmental impact statement that will be used by FERC to determine whether, and under what conditions, to issue new hydropower licenses to each Project.
-Additionally, PG&E has requested that the term of its Project’s new license be the same as the license term for NID’s Yuba-Bear Hydroelectric Project, to continue to facilitate the coordination of operations and relicensing.
+All three projects have licenses that expired on April 30, 2013.
+FERC recognized the interrelated operations of the projects and intends to prepare a multi-project environmental impact statement that will be used by FERC to determine whether, and under what conditions, to issue new hydropower licenses to each project.
+Additionally, PG&E has requested the term of its projects new licenses be the same as the license term for NID’s Yuba-Bear Hydroelectric Project, to continue to facilitate the coordination of operations and relicensing.